 We have over fifty years’ experience of researching what works in improving children’s outcomes across the education, health, social care and criminal justice systems.

-We work to disseminate research on what works to people working at the frontline of services, by bridging the gap between social science evidence and everyday service delivery.
+We disseminate research on what works to people working at the frontline of services, by bridging the gap between social science evidence and everyday service delivery.
 We have significant expertise in the design, delivery and implementation of evidence-based programmes and interventions.

 Much of our work is also focused on supporting decision-makers and practitioners to develop and use evidence of what works in decisions that get made about how children’s services are designed, commissioned and delivered.
 We work with local authorities, trusts and foundations, and children’s service providers across the UK and internationally.